 SQL or Structured Query Language is a database query language used for managing data in relational databases.
 Who should learn SQL?
 Everyone!
 SQL is everywhere and learning it is not that difficult.
 If you ever have a need to retrieve or manipulate data in a database (and let’s face it who wouldn’t benefit from this ability) this is a great language to learn.

-XQuery is the XML Query Language, a functional programming language designed for both querying and transforming XML data.
+XQuery is a functional programming language designed for both querying and transforming XML and JSON data.
 According to the W3C, XQuery is replacing complex Java or C++ programs with a few lines of code because it is simpler to work with and easier to maintain.
 XQuery is also now the language of choice for powerful data manipulation from a broad range of data sources in mobile platforms, such as Altova MobileTogether.
 XQuery is very powerful and not a difficult language to learn.

 In addition to all these online resources, there are also many excellent books on all these languages available on Amazon, so make sure you check those out as well and look for customer reviews before you decide which one to buy.